Mock The Week Looks Back At…

 Chris Addison

 Other than Mock The Week, Chris is best known for his starring role on the BAFTA-winning comedy The Thick of it and the Oscar-nominated feature film In The Loop.
-Recently Chris has switched to the other side of the camera and directed a number of episodes of Julia Louis Dreyfus’ American comedy Veep.
+Chris has also switched to the other side of the camera and directed episodes of Julia Louis Dreyfus’ American comedy Veep.
 You can also see Chris in the Paul Raymond biopic, The Look of Love.
 Chris has appeared as a guest on numerous comedy panel shows and is a feted live performer who has twice been nominated for the Perrier Award at the Edinburgh Fringe Festival.

 Russell Howard